 Papers on topics such as emergency skills, first aid, teaching techniques, team teaching, physics and physiology, younger students and special-needs students, store/instructor ties, specialty diving (cave, ice, wreck, etc.) and diving hobbies were solicited and welcomed.
 In other words, the same areas that concerned them in the 1970s concern us today.
 Each year’s abstracts and papers were published in a volume of IQ proceedings.

 The exhibit halls were always filled with booths displaying the wares and offerings of equipment manufacturers, retailers, travel vendors and resorts.
 An underwater photography contest and exhibit was always a popular attraction.

 When the annual DEMA Show began in the late 1970s, it started to siphon off some of the attendance at IQ.
 It was difficult for most people to afford the time and expense to attend two such major events each year.
 The last IQ was held in 2000 and was sponsored by NAUI Asia Pacific in Kuala Lumpur.

 Today, scuba is again in a period of change.
 New challenges to maintaining and growing the popularity of our sport, changing methods and approaches to teaching and learning, new frontiers in diving technology and techniques, including development and popularization of specialty diving fields, new marketing techniques and the use of media options need the attention of all of us.

-For all these reasons, NAUI is revisiting and bringing back IQ with two days of presentations and seminars to be held in conjunction with the 2017 Scuba Show in Long Beach, California.
-IQ will consist of two full days of seminars on Saturday, May 6 and Sunday, May 7.
-A reception aboard The Queen Mary will also be held on Friday, May 5.
-To purchase your ticket to the reception, which includes a ticket for the Atlantis Philippines Dive Week Raffle, go HERE.
+For all these reasons, NAUI is revisiting and bringing back IQ with two days of presentations and seminars to be held in conjunction with the 2018 Scuba Show in Long Beach, California.
+IQ will consist of two full days of seminars on Saturday, June 23 and Sunday, June 24.
+Stay tuned for updates on special events and making arrangements to attend.